auneri/CMakeAll/README.md

 find_package(CMakeAll 1.2 REQUIRED)
 ```

 **Option 2.** Using [FindCMakeAll.cmake](https://github.com/auneri/CMakeAll/blob/v1.2/CMake/FindCMakeAll.cmake) where the project is automatically cloned from GitHub.
-If version number is not specified master branch is cloned and updated with each *configure*.
+If version number is not specified main branch is cloned and updated with each *configure*.

 ```cmake
 list(APPEND CMAKE_MODULE_PATH "/path/to/FindCMakeAll.cmake")